timothy-spencer/gcp-appengine-template/README.md

    * GOOGLE_PROJECT_ID: Set this to your google project ID
    * BASICAUTH_PASSWORD: Set this to a basic auth password to frontend your app with.
      If it is not set, then your app will be public.
+   * BASICAUTH_USER: Set this to the basic auth username you want.

 You should be sure to set up master and staging branches as protected branches that require approval for PRs to land in your repo.